filwaline/Apollo-Federation-Mutation-Demo/README.md

   review(productId: String!): ReviewMutation!
 }
 ```

-`comment` is a mutation that can fetch product.upc(from products subgarph) and currentUser.id(from accounts subgraph), so `comment` won't create a inconsistent review.
+Included in the project is an example mutation, `comment`, that demonstrates how to fetch data from external services (*product.upc* from the products subgraph and *currentUser.id* from the accounts subgraph) in order to ensure consistency of the review.

-And the price is, you will have to provide external key (such as `productId`) early, rather then pack them into a single input type of `comment`.
+Note that this approach requires the external key (such as productId) to be provided earlier in the mutation rather than packed into a single input type.

+An example mutation query is provided for reference.

 ```graphql
 mutation ExampleMutation($productId: String!, $body: String!) {